-Developing funding, policies, and procedures for the operation and administration of the $\overline{\text{HMIS}}$
+Developing funding, policies, and procedures for the operation and administration of the HMIS

-The Georgia HMIS Project is a statewide collaborative effort to implement HMIS across eight of the nine Georgia Continua of Care.
-The Georgia Housing and Finance Authority (GHFA) is the Lead Agency for the Georgia HMIS Project.
-DCA administers the programs of the GHFA.
+The Georgia HMIS Implementation is a regional collaborative effort to implement HMIS across eight of the nine Georgia Continua of Care.
+The Georgia Housing and Finance Authority (GHFA) as the Lead Agency for the Georgia HMIS Implementation that has designated DCA to administer the homeless assistance programs.

-There is a Georgia HMIS Advisory Committee, which is made up of representatives from each of the eight Continuum of Care and the DCA HMIS Project Manager.
-The role of this committee is to oversee HMIS implementation and ensure compliance with HMIS standards set by HUD.
+The governing body for the GA HMIS Implementation is the GA HMIS Steering Committee.
+This Committee is made up of representatives from each of the eight Continua of Care and the DCA HMIS Project Manager.
+The role of this committee is to oversee the HMIS implementation and ensure compliance with the HUD CoC Program Interim Rule 578.51.

-As the administrative agent of the HMIS Lead Agency, DCA is responsible for soliciting feedback from agencies and stakeholders and communicating that feedback to the Advisory Committee.
-Within this, DCA also meets with Entitlement staff to review funding priorities, operating policies and procedures and operational issues and reports on this feedback to the Committee.
+As the administrative agent of the HMIS Lead Agency, DCA is responsible for soliciting feedback from agencies and stakeholders and communicating that feedback to the Steering Committee.
+Feedback on funding priorities, operating policies and procedures, operational issues and reports are some of the information gathered from the ESG Entitlement staff.

-The HMIS budget includes funding for a Data Quality Analyst specifically focused on providing training and improving data quality for programs funded by the DCA ESG program.
-This funding and these efforts have been integral in providing a basis for evaluation of the ESG project.
+The funding for HMIS includes a Data Quality Analyst specifically focused on identifying, training and improving data quality for programs for funded CoC Programs including the DCA ESG program.
+This funding and these efforts have been integral in providing a baseline for evaluation of the ESG project.